Safety instrumented systems and security standards

-Watch a webinar on this subject
+Watch a 1 hour video on this subject

 IEC 61511: Functional safety of safety instrumented systems for the process industry sector.
 This standard is now variously known as IEC 61511 edition 2:2016 or BS EN 61511:2017 in UK and ISA 61511 in the USA.

 If it isn't SECURE it isn't SAFE, John Cusimano & Paul Rostick, AIChE paper, April 2018. https://www.aesolns.com/news-resources/white-papers/cybersecurity-white-papers/

 IEC 62443-2-1: Industrial communication networks - Network and system security - Part 2-1: Establishing an industrial automation and control system security program.

 ISA TR84.00.09 (2017): Cybersecurity Related to the Functional Safety Lifecycle.